Cilappatikaram: Reception

-To some critics, Manimekalai is more interesting than Silappadikaram, but in terms of literary evaluation, it seems inferior.
-According to Panicker, there are effusions in Silappadikaram in the form of a song or a dance, which does not go well with western audience as they are assessed to be inspired on the spur of the moment.
+To some critics, Maṇimēkalai is more interesting than Cilappadikaram, but in terms of literary evaluation, it seems inferior.
+According to Panicker, there are effusions in Cilappadikaram in the form of a song or a dance, which does not go well with western audience as they are assessed to be inspired on the spur of the moment.
 According to a Calcutta review, the three-epic works on a whole have no plot and no characterization to qualify for an epic genre.

 A review by George L. Hart, a professor of Tamil language at the University of California, Berkeley, "the Silappatikaram is to Tamil what the Iliad and Odyssey are to Greek — its importance would be difficult to overstate."

 Translations

-The first translation of Silappadikaram was published in 1939 by V R Ramachandra Dikshitar (Oxford University Press).
-In 1965, another translation of the epic was published by Alain Danielou.
+The first English translation of Cilappadikaram was published in 1939 by V R Ramachandra Dikshitar (Oxford University Press).
+In 1965, an English translation of the epic was published by Alain Daniélou.
 R. Parthasarathy's English translation was published in 1993 by Columbia University Press and reprinted in 2004 by Penguin Books.
-Paula Saffire of Butler University state that Parthasarathy's translation is "indispensable" and more suited for scholarly studies due to its accuracy, while Danielou's translation was more suited to those seeking the epic's spirit and an easier to enjoy poem.
+Paula Saffire of Butler University state that Parthasarathy's translation is "indispensable" and more suited for scholarly studies due to its accuracy, while Daniélou's translation was more suited to those seeking the epic's spirit and an easier to enjoy poem.

 The Parthasarathy translation won the 1996 A.K.
 Ramanujan Book Prize for Translation.

-The epic has been translated into French by Alain Daniélou and RN Desikan in 1961, into Czech by Kamil Zvelebil in 1965, and into Russian by JJ Glazov in 1966.
+The epic has been translated into French by the same Alain Daniélou and RN Desikan in 1961 (before his English translation), into Czech by Kamil Zvelebil in 1965, and into Russian by JJ Glazov in 1966.